dekelpilli/campaign4/README.md

   - Only character enchants are affected by this (non-char enchants can be added on creation via tarot cards)

 ### Tarot
-- Players may turn in tarot sets with 3
+- Players may turn in tarot sets with exactly 3 cards.
-- The base result of a tarot turn in is an antiquity on a random base.
-It has 1 starting mod and a random mod pool, all taken from antiquity mods.
+- The base result of a tarot turn in is an antiquity.
+It has 1 base (starting) mod from the regular mod pool and a random mod pool with mods taken from antiquity mods.
+- You must decide if the generated antiquity will be a weapon or an armour before you turn in sets as this influences the base mod.
-- Players draw 2 cards per loot result
+- Players draw 2 cards per loot result.

 ### Vendor valuations
 - Helmets: N/A